Linkpaladino/Linkpaladino/README.md

 <div><sup><sup>&nbsp;</sup></sup></div>

 <div>
-  I'm interested in <strong>software development, data and automation</strong>, especially when technology can be used to solve real-world problems.
-I enjoy exploring new technologies, building practical tools, and finding better ways to simplify processes through code.
+  Hi!
+I'm <strong>Ismael Filipe</strong>, also known online as <strong>LinkpaladinØ</strong>.
+I'm a graduate in <strong>Systems Analysis and Development</strong> with a strong interest in hardware, data, automation, web development, design and visual identity.
+I enjoy turning ideas into practical solutions, building useful tools and using programming to simplify processes and make technology more accessible and efficient.
 </div>

 </div>